 Certain system parameters referenced by STREAMS are configurable when building a new operating system (see the System Administrator's Guide for further details).
-This can be done by including the appropriate entry in the kernel master file. "queues" refers to queue t structures.
+This can be done by including the appropriate entry in the kernel master file. "queues" refers to queue_t structures.
 These parameters are:

 NQUEUE Total number of queues that may be allocated at one time by the system.
 Queues are allocated in pairs.
-Each STREAMS driver, Stream head and pushable module requires a pair of queues.
+Each STREAMS driver, Stream head, and pushable module requires a pair of queues.
 A minimal Stream contains 4 queues (two for the Stream head, two for the driver).
 NSTREAM Total number of Streams that may be open at one time in a system.
-NBLK4096 Total number of 4096 byte data blocks available for STREAMS operations.
-The pool of data blocks is a system-wide resource, so enough blocks must be configured to satisfy all Streams.
-NBLK2048 Total number of 2048 byte data blocks available for STREAMS operations.
-NBLK1024 Total number of 1024 byte data blocks available for STREAMS operations.
+NBLK4096 Total number of 4096-byte data blocks available for STREAMS operations.
+The pool of data blocks is a system-wide resource, so enough blocks must be config- ured to satisfy all Streams.
+NBLK2048 Total number of 2048-byte data blocks available for STREAMS operations.

-NMUXLINK Total number of Streams in system that can be linked as lower Streams to multiplexor drivers [by an I LINK ioctl(2), see streamio(7)].

-NSTREVENT Initial number of internal event cells available in system to support bufcall (see Appendix C) and poll(2) calls.
+NBLK1024 Total number of 1024-byte data blocks available for STREAMS operations.
+NBLK512 Total number of 512-byte data blocks available for STREAMS operations.
+NBLK256 Total number of 256-byte data blocks available for STREAMS operations.
+NBLK128 Total number of 128-byte data blocks available for STREAMS operations.
+NBLK64 Total number of 64-byte data blocks available for STREAMS operations.
+NBLK16 Total number of 16-byte data blocks available for STREAMS operations.
+NBLK4 Total number of 4-byte data blocks available for STREAMS operations.
+NMUXLINK Total number of Streams in the system that can be linked as lower Streams to multiplexer drivers [by an I_LINK ioctl(2) , see streamio (7)].
+NSTREVENT Initial number of internal event cells available in the system to support bufcall (see Appendix C) and poll (2) calls.
 MAXSEPGCNT The number of additional pages of memory that can be dynamically allocated for event cells.
 If this value is 0, only the allocation defined by NSTREVENT is available for use.
 If the value is not 0 and if the kernel runs out of event cells, it will under some circumstances attempt to allocate an extra page of memory from which new event cells can be created.
 MAXSEPGCNT places a limit on the number of pages that can be allocated for this purpose.
 Once a page has been allocated for event cells, however, it cannot be recovered later for use elsewhere.

-NSTRPUSH Maximum number of modules that may be pushed onto a
+NSTRPUSH Maximum number of modules that may be pushed onto a single Stream.

-single Stream.

 STRMSGSZ Maximum bytes of information that a single system call can pass to a Stream to be placed into the data part of a message (in M_DATA blocks).
-Any write(2) exceeding this size will be broken into multiple messages.
+Any write (2) exceeding this size will be broken into multiple messages.
 A putmsg(2) with a data part exceeding this size will fail.

-STRCTLSZ

-Maximum bytes of information that a single system call can pass to a Stream to be placed into the control part of a message (in an M_PROTO or M_PCPROTO block).
+STRCTLSZ Maximum bytes of information that a single system call can pass to a Stream to be placed into the control part of a message (in an M_PROTO or M_PCPROTO block).
 A putmsg(2) with a control part exceeding this size will fail.